 Help save sharks

 Many sharks are endangered around the world, with declining populations due to overfishing and finning.
 You can help by never buying shark fin soup, pills or souvenirs.
-Use the Seafood Watch app to support sustainable fishing, and tell your representatives in Congress that you want strong federal shark protection laws.
+Visit the Seafood Watch website to support sustainable fishing, and tell your representatives in Congress that you want strong federal shark protection laws.
 Learn more here.